Ahmed Hassan al-Bakr: The Kurds

 Under Bakr conflicts intensified between the government and the Kurds.
 In early 1974 heavy fighting erupted in northern Iraq between government forces and Kurdish nationalists, who rejected as inadequate a new Kurdish autonomy law based on a 1970 agreement.
-The Kurds, led by Mustafa al-Barzani, received arms and support from Iran.
+The Kurds, led by Mustafa Barzani, received arms and support from Iran.
 Around this same time he founded the National Progressive Front in an effort to broaden the support base for his government.

 Repression

 In July 1978 a decree was passed which made all non-Ba'thist political activity illegal and membership of any other political party punishable by death for all those who were members or former members of the Armed Forces.

 Foreign policy

 His government initially supported closer ties with Nasser, and under his rule Iraq almost joined the United Arab Republic.
 The flag of Iraq was modified in preparation for this goal.
-However, the relationship with Nasser deteriorated and the Iraqi media led a campaign to counteract and reverse the wide Iraqi street support of Nasser with some regular comedy based radio shows famously known as "G'ood's program".
-The program was suddenly terminated when Nasser died.
+However, the relationship with Nasser eventually deteriorated.

 Bakr's government also strengthened Iraq's ties with the Soviet Union.
 On 9 April 1972, Iraq and the Soviet Union signed a treaty of friendship.
 The two countries agreed to cooperate in political, economic, and military affairs.
 The Soviet Union also agreed to supply Iraq with arms.

 According to historian Charles R. H. Tripp, the Ba'athist coup of 1968 upset "the US-sponsored security system established as part of the Cold War in the Middle East.
 It appeared that any enemy of the Baghdad government was a potential ally of the United States."
 From 1973 to 1975, the Central Intelligence Agency colluded with Shah Mohammad Reza Pahlavi of Iran to finance and arm Kurdish rebels in the Second Iraqi–Kurdish War in an attempt to weaken al-Bakr.
 When Iran and Iraq signed the Algiers Agreement in 1975, the support ceased.